sededu/sededu/README.md

 git checkout -b <name-of-working-branch> develop
 ```

-See [CONTRIBUTING.md](https://github.com/amoodie/sededu/blob/master/CONTRIBUTING.md) for more information on the `git` workflow preferred for SedEdu.
+See [CONTRIBUTING.md](https://github.com/amoodie/sededu/blob/master/CONTRIBUTING.md) for more information on the preferred `git` workflow for SedEdu, including a note on hot-fixes.

 <!--
 #### Windows instructions